 Let’s draw a parallel with youth sports: When placing their children in sports, American parents never question the need for a coach.
 The coach is necessary to assess strengths, teach new skills and run drills so that the skills become natural behavior.
-And, so that he/she can put together a team that plays off of each other’s individual strengths.
+While the coach is focused on developing individual players, he/she is also building a team that leverages each person’s strengths.

 More specifically, a coach: